whispir/api/source/includes/_callbacks.md

 1. Always use a domain name for the callback.
 Do NOT use an IP.
 2. Ensure that your callback server is reachable on the internet.
 It should not be `localhost` or an intranet only application that cannot be reached from the WWW.
 3. Limit the port to 80 or 443.
 Do no use any other ports.
 4. Depending on the type chosen 'json' or 'xml' for the Content-Type, whispir would make a similar GET (and subsequently POST) calls.
 So, please ensure that your your web server is configured to handle such MIME type.
 5. Most importantly, if your application infrastructure is behind a firewall, then make sure that the firewall allows an incoming POST request.
-Ensure that atleast Whispir domain is whitelisted for this purpose.

 ## Creating new Callbacks